suguanYang/ylioo/md/networking/CDN/netflix_youtube.md

 to distribute YouTube videos, and has installed server clusters in many hundreds of different IXP and ISP locations.
 From these locations and directly from its huge data centers, Google distributes YouTube videos [Adhikari 2011a].
 Unlike Netflix, however, Google uses pull caching, and DNS redirect,.
-Most of the time, Google’s cluster-selection strategydirects the client to the cluster for which the RTT between client and cluster is the lowest; however, in order to balance the load across clusters, sometimes the client is directed (via DNS) to a more distant cluster [Torres 2011].
+Most of the time, Google's cluster-selection strategydirects the client to the cluster for which the RTT between client and cluster is the lowest; however, in order to balance the load across clusters, sometimes the client is directed (via DNS) to a more distant cluster [Torres 2011].
  <!-- The DNS server provides api to UPDATE and DELTE records, this can help to make the records responds to the real time measurements more frequently -->

  Several million videos are uploaded to YouTube every day.
 Not only are You-